pacman82/odbc-api/Readme.md

 ### Commiting to one version of the ODBC Api

 The underlying `odbc-sys` crate does not limit you to a specific ODBC version.
-This crate however uses ODBC version `3.8` fixed.
+This crate however currently fixes the ODBC version to `3.8`.

 ### Use of the Wide ODBC methods returning UTF-16